Back to top

 General Information

-This guide is intended for commercial farmers to provide information on pest management practices for small fruit crops in New England.
-Both chemical and non-chemical pest control measures are suggested.
-Whenever possible, the use of integrated pest management (IPM) practices is encouraged.
-General concepts of IPM are described in the “Integrated Pest Management” section of this guide.
+This guide is intended for commercial farmers to provide information on cultural and pest management practices for small fruit crops in New England.
+Both cultural and chemical pest control measures are suggested, and the use of integrated pest management (IPM) practices is encouraged.
+General concepts of IPM are described in the “About Pest Management” section of this guide.
 Contact your state small fruit or pest management specialists for details regarding specific crops.

 All pesticides listed in this publication are registered for suggested uses according to federal and state regulations in effect on the date of this publication.
 Occasionally there are materials that are not registered in all New England States.
-This is rare.
 Check with your states' Regulatory Agency when in doubt.
-Also, pesticide labels are constantly changing.
+Pesticide labels change frequently.
 Applicators must read the labels carefully before application to be sure of restrictions and rates.

 Trade names are used for identification only; no product endorsement is implied, nor is discrimination intended against similar materials.